GIY is a supporter-funded organisation. In addition to knowing that they are helping to make food-growing the norm, GIY supporters receive:

 - Each year approx 400 'GIYers' get together for the GIY Gathering which takes place in Waterford, Ireland each September.
 The event is a festival of growing that features some of the world's leading food growers, writers and advocates.
 It has been described as "Glastonbury for Growers" by River Cottager Mark Diacono.

-GROW HQ is GIY’s proposed national food education centre.
-GROW HQ will be a home-grown food training centre, cookery school, café, farm shop and training gardens.
-It is due to open in Waterford in 2015. http://www.growhq.org.
+GROW HQ is GIY’s national food education centre.
+GROW HQ will be a centre of excellence for local and home-grown food - a food training centre, cookery school, café, farm shop and training gardens.
+It is due to open in Waterford in 2016. http://www.growhq.org.